panicinc/burnside/README.md

 It's particularly useful for companies that provide Twitter support.
 By handling @questions through an e-mail client, support agents can reply to tweets much quicker, answered tweets can be tracked by "Archiving" them or moving them to a subfolder, multiple agents can work out of the same mailbox (via IMAP), and an easily-searchable archive of tweets can be built over time.

-Burnside is intended for server administrators, and requires:
+Burnside is intended for shell-level server administrators, and requires:

-- Procmail (working on an existing IMAP/SMTP server)
+- Procmail (already working with user accounts on an IMAP/SMTP server)
 - Cron
 - Ruby